 Our intimate gatherings serve as a crucible for energised people and energising ideas.
 All the breakfasts are carefully designed to accelerate the exchange of wisdom, experience, questions and opportunities.

 Make unexpected connections

-We curate our membership so we can personally introduce you to smart, savvy, interesting Londoners from different disciplines, who you wouldn't ordinarily meet: people with shared values and different skillsets.
+We curate our gatherings so we can personally introduce you to smart, savvy, interesting Londoners from different disciplines, who are relevant but you wouldn't ordinarily meet: people with shared values but different skillsets.

 Energise your thinking